victortosin02/census/README.md

 ## Methodology
 The purpose of this project is to analyze sample data of households from an enumeration exercise to a source system, analyze the ingested data and load analyzed data to a database.
 To accomplish this, we will be leveraging seems Docker because it makes it easy to spin up all the required services.

+## Technologies Used:
+The following stack of technologies were leveraged on to efficiently analyze the census data: Java for programming

+- Javasccript for programming
+- JDBC for database connectivity
+- GridDB for storing and managing data
+- Docker For Containerization and Application Portability

+## Prerequisites
+What you need to install:

+- NodeJS
+- Docker Desktop
+- Griddb will be downloaded and installed in a Dockerfile in consquent sections.

 ##  How to Follow Along
 If you plan to code along yourself while you read this article, you can grab the source code from the repo below: